maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 - A test application that verifies connectivity

 This foundation gives us everything we need to start building our transit monitoring application.
 In the next module, we'll explore the GTFS data format and design our schema for storing transit data in Ignite.

+> **Final Module Checkpoint**: Before proceeding to the next module, ensure:
+>
+> - Your Ignite cluster is running (all three containers in "running" state)
+> - The connection test completes successfully
+> - You can compile the project without errors
+> - You understand the basic client-server architecture of Ignite 3

 > **Next Steps:** Continue to [Module 3: Understanding GTFS Data and Creating the Transit Schema](03-understanding-gtfs.md) to learn how to model transit data and create the appropriate schema in Ignite.